Atlantic rowers take on climate challenge – backed by Water Plus

 Tony McHardy, our Managing Director, says: “Water’s essential to businesses, communities, public services and to life, and we’re on a mission to team-up with others, including leading business and industry names, to deliver a significant increase in smarter water approaches in the UK to help the planet, people and future generations.

 “Just like the awe-inspiring and intrepid Call to Earth team, we’re finding and highlighting innovative solutions to the challenges organisations face with natural resources.
-It’s great to combine our voices to raise awareness on the sustainable practices we can all take.
-We wish the Call to Earth crew the very best of luck for their endeavour and mission.”
+It’s great to combine our voices to raise awareness on the sustainable practices we can all take.”

 “Climate change is accelerating, and while the challenges can appear overwhelming, solutions exist,” says Stacey Rivers, who developed the Call to Earth: Atlantic Row concept with John Hammond.
 “Our row is a call to action – to innovate, conserve, and protect our planet and having Water Plus onboard helps power our mission to drive more action.”